Stochastic analysis of ultra-high energy cosmic ray interactions: Conclusions

 \section{Conclusions}

-Until now, the stochasticity of UHECR interactions has been addressed using Monte Carlo approaches, which are limited by available computational resources.
+Until now, the stochasticity of UHECR interactions has been addressed using Monte Carlo approaches, which are limited by the availability of appropriate computational resources.
 This work demonstrates that interactions of UHECRs with photon fields in astrophysical scenarios can be described analytically with arbitrary precision.
-This description has additional advantages including the ability to obtain closed-form probability distributions, such as the distance until loss of a number of nucleons and the deflections of UHECRs in the EGMF including interactions and secondary nuclei.
+This description has additional advantages, including the ability to obtain closed-form probability distributions, such as the distance until loss of a number of nucleons and the deflections of UHECRs in the EGMF including interactions and secondary nuclei.

-The stochastic approach presented here provides physical insights such as the equivalency between UHECR propagation with and without cosmological effects, given that a change of variable substituting the distance by the photon thickness traversed.
-Describing cosmological propagation in this simple form is a noteworthy result, since it combines losses that previous approaches handled with separate prescriptions, namely the redshift-scaling of photon fields and adiabatic losses.
-In this framework, the physical meaning of such effects is made apparent: opacity to interactions.
-Additionally, this method revealed the regularity of photodisintegration processes over a broad range of initial and final masses and Lorentz boosts, which considerably reduces the complexity of UHECR propagation.
+The stochastic approach presented here provides physical insights; for example, the regularity of the distributions under variations of the boost, or the mass dependence of the full disintegration distances, which can span from logarithmic to linear depending on the number of available disintegration channels.
+These insights are possible because of the closed form of the moments of the distributions and the distributions themselves.
+Furthermore, we have established a clear distinction of the types of cascades produced by the different types of nuclear cross-section models used in UHECR astrophysics.
+The classification of the cascades types relates to the number of disintegration channels and determines the type of distributions applicable and the impact on cetrain relations, such as the disintegration evolution with distance.
+Thus, this approach can enhance our understanding of the connections between the cross-section data and the propagation of UHECRs.

+The detailed knowledge of the disintegration cascades strengthens the methods used to connect observations to the possible origins.
+We have implemented precise expressions for horizons, which can help establish distances of likely origin using priors on the original composition.
+The distributions of angular deviation derived here can discriminate between nuclei emitted by the source and their disintegration products.
+In addition, we show how the precise description of the cascade allows us to construct backpropagation processes to explore the connections of observed nuclei to their possible parent species.